bugo99iot/python_minimal/README.md

 3) Facilitate existential awakening/confuse the user.

 # Blog
-I talked about this project on [Medium].
+I have discussed about this project on [Medium].

 # Contributions
 External contributions are well welcome.